-So pay attention to small details as you go so you won’t have the ‘I wish’ syndrome quite as badly as I tend to have some days.
+Pay attention to small details as you go so you won’t have the ‘I wish’ syndrome quite as bad as I tend to have some days.

-But I was.
-I had always lived in the suburbs with the manicured yard and it flat out freaked me out!
+Even so, I was.
+I had always lived in the suburbs with the manicured yard and it freaked me out!
 So I stressed.
 And some days, I even cried because I wanted my house to look pretty and be a functional homestead.
 I wanted it all at once.

 Well, the reality was, unless I wanted to go into major debt I was going to have to be patient.
 When I finally came to that reality, I let this syndrome go.

-But the days I wasted stressing myself out instead of working on making our homestead our dream.
+However, I wasted days stressing myself out instead of working on making our homestead our dream.

 Our chickens were the only animals we bought that we actually placed near our home for their convenience, and ours.

-But after that, we kind of stuck the animals where we thought they’d fit.
-So the goats were off by themselves (until we made the extension.)
+After that, we kind of stuck the animals where we thought they’d fit.
+The goats were off by themselves (until we made the extension.)
 Our pigs were down in the woods by themselves.
-And our rabbits were in two different locations because they ballooned faster than we had prepared for.
+And our rabbits were in 2 different locations because they ballooned faster than we had prepared for.

 It was a mess.
-So needless to say, that had to be fixed.
+Needless to say, that had to be fixed.
 Yet again, we found ourselves redoing something we had put so much effort into.

 We completely did not do this.
 And this is why our property stayed so messy for so long.
 As we built and added, we didn’t stop to think that we’d need additional space for the extra tools each addition required.

-But we are just now catching up to all of the storage we needed.
+We are just now catching up on all of the storage we needed.
 We had to build a pole barn in addition to a few other storage spaces as well.

 When you are building your homestead, always think about storing anything you buy.
 You don’t want anything to get ruined and having proper storage will help with that and keeping your place neat and tidy.